fvadon/nuxeo-drupal/readme.md

 You can see here that it is used to get the title of a document from its ID in `nuxeo_content_field_formatter_view` of nuxeo_content.module.

+The formatter view also display a link to the small size of the picture, which requires the user to authenticate to Nuxeo (a proxy to dedicated user would be a better solution)

 ## Troubleshooting.

 Here are a few hints for issues and question encountered during the implementation of this module